nikita-moor/goldendict-forcellini/README.md

 ***Linux***:

+Required:
+* Python 3
-Required Python libraries: requests, lxml, regex.
-Use your package manager (preferred) to install them or run the following command in console:
+* Python libraries: requests, lxml, regex

+Use your package manager (preferred) to install these libraries or run the following command in console:

 ```sh
 pip install --user requests lxml regex